eNMS-automation/eNMS/README.md

 - tick the regex box for the "OS version" parameter
 - apply the filter

-After that, in the netmiko / napalm scheduling page, only the devices that match those criteria will be displayed: all devices in the multiple selection box can be selected as target devices.
+After that, in the netmiko / napalm scheduling page, _only the devices that match those criteria will be displayed_: all devices in the multiple selection box can therefore be selected as target devices.

-## TACACS+-based authentication
+## TACACS+ authentication

 It is possible to configure a TACACS+ server in eNMS: upon authentication, a request will be sent to the server to check the credentials and log in the user.